auth-global/self-documenting-cryptography/design-documents/g3p.md

   )
 ```

-However, one of the few advantages that any of the constructions of this section have over PHKDF is that TAGGED-PBKDF2-HMAC can be efficiently implemented in terms of common, baroque APIs such as WebCryto.
+However, one of the few advantages that any of the constructions of this section have over PHKDF is that TAGGED-PBKDF2-HMAC can be efficiently implemented in terms of common, baroque APIs such as WebCrypto.
 Unfortunately, this isn't true of PBKDF2-TAGGED-HMAC, and at that point PHKDF seems superior to both.

 The main limitation is that the WebCrypto's interface doesn't support precomputed HMAC keys.
 Recomputing the key for every application of HMAC means that in the core iterated hash construction behind PBKDF2 requires four SHA256 blocks to be computed per round, instead of two SHA256 blocks per round.
 Reusing a precomputed HMAC key saves half the blocks needed to compute PBKDF2.
 This result is exact modulo a small constant number of blocks.
 A very similar statement is true of PHKDF and HKDF, though longer tags/info parameters change these calculations.